 After photographs had been taken of his mangled remains, the coroner authorized Brendon’s cremation with not even a peep about this decision to anyone in the family.
 No one got to see how truly bad the mutilation was until the trial, yet the judge could not logically comprehend how the horror of this extraordinarily hate-filled murder was tantamount to a capital offense, how this crime deserved, even demanded, the death penalty.
 This case and cases like this one is why so many Americans believe that justice is failing.

 Sure!
-There’re laws that determine sentencing but there’re also people beneath those robes.
+There are laws that determine sentencing but there are also people beneath those robes.
 People are the ones granting that some get full justice while others must settle for our options.
-It’s one thing for justice to be “blind” but to also — at the same time — not be blind to the socio-economic status of the victim and to furthermore base their sentencing on that victim’s uncontrollable station in life bodes an incomprehensible bias towards those in positions of power.
+It’s one thing for justice to be blind but to also — at the same time — not be blind to the socio-economic status of the victim and to furthermore base their sentencing on that victim’s uncontrollable station in life bodes an incomprehensible bias towards those in positions of power.

 No, I’m not for the death sentence.
 Likewise, I’m not for the preferential sentencing of the convicted based on the status of the victim’s life.
 This kind of sentencing provides no regard for crimes of extreme heinousness.
 It sows discontent with the system from those affected.
 It pours unnecessary salt into wounds that were infected with the killer’s rage.
 It is as if I heard Judge Kathleen A Durkin say, “Killer, you picked someone less important than me.”